San Francisco, California

 - healthy food and space to plant in a community garden.

 Our history: Hagar's House began two years after Katrina, during a time when there were 12,000 people living in New Orleans without homes, and hundreds were living in a tent city in front of City Hall.
 Knowing this reality, a local homeless organization approached First Grace United Methodist Church - our founding support community - and asked the church to temporarily house people.
 Despite the fact that First Grace had not repainted its walls, fixed its floor, or purchased pews since the hurricane, the church council unanimously said “of course” when four young AmeriCorps volunteers from Mississippi and Louisiana (who lived inside the church) proposed opening a women’s shelter in the building.
 Two weeks later, the volunteer area of the church became Hagar’s House, a home for women.
 We promised that while opening our doors and our lives to provide housing, we would do this while struggling to address the core issues behind why women and children were, and are still, without housing.
-Since opening in 2007, more than XYZ women and children have found sanctuary, rest, and a home at Hagar's House.
+Since opening in 2007, more than 110 women and 77 children have found sanctuary, rest, and a home at Hagar's House.